Getting your personal finances in order isn’t complicated. That’s not to say it’s easy, but for most people it’s not hard.*

 - Here are some side hustles I’ve done to make more money.

 Once your finances are on auto pilot, all that’s left to do is hurry up and wait.
 For me this stage is both hard, and great.
-Hard because I’m impatient and want to Get Rich Quick’ish.
+Hard because I’m impatient and want to reach financial freedom.
 Great because being on autopilot frees up time for you improve your situation, work on your passions, and plan a better future.

 Is it hard for you to hurry up and wait?
 Are your finances on auto pilot?
 Have I overlooked something that could be done to shorten the waiting game?